-Note: If the answer to this question is "Yes" special clauses Safeguarding of Sensitive Information (MAR 2015), Information Technology Security and Privacy Training (MAR 2015) and HSAR clause 3052.204-71 Contractor Employee Access shall be included without revision in the solicitation and subsequent contract (as defined in FAR 2.101).
+2015) and HSAR clause 3052.204-71 Contractor Employee Access shall be included without revision in the solicitation and subsequent contract (as defined in FAR 2.101).
+If the answer to this question is "N/A", include special clauses Safeguarding of Sensitive Information (MAR 2015) and Information Technology Security and Privacy Training (MAR 2015), HSAR 3052.204-70 Security Requirements for Unclassified Information Technology Resources, and HSAR clause 3052.204-71 Contractor Employee Access without revision in the solicitation and subsequent contract (as defined in FAR 2.101).

-6. If the answer is "Yes" to any of the preceding questions, identify and describe the information security, personnel security, and privacy provisions to be included in the

-- 7. If foreign end products or services are allowed under the contract, what additional security provisions are to be included in the solicitation to protect sensitive information and facilities from unauthorized access and disclosure? - B. Authority to Operate (ATO) and Continuous Monitoring Data Requirements (completed by requiring office in coordination with Component CIO or designee):
+- 6. If the answer is "Yes" to any of the preceding questions, identify and describe the information security, personnel security, and privacy provisions to be included in the solicitation including the special clauses from HSAR Class Deviation 15-01, Safeguarding of Sensitive Information if applicable. - 7.
+If foreign end products or services are allowed under the contract, what additional security provisions are to be included in the solicitation to protect sensitive information and facilities from unauthorized access and disclosure? - B. Authority to Operate (ATO) and Continuous Monitoring Data Requirements (completed by requiring office in coordination with Component CIO or designee):